vic-ma/howtodismantle.github.io/_posts/2025-09-09-Version-Control-Without-Git-Store-your-project-files-in-the-Hub.md

 You can deploy an application directly from Peakboard Hub to a Peakboard Box.
 Right click on the PBMX file, and select *Upload to box*.
 Note that the target Box must be [connected to Peakboard Hub](/Peakboard-Hub-Online-Bring-your-boxes-into-the-cloud.html).

-However, you can still use the traditional way of deploying projects from the Designer to the Box or BYOD instance.

 ![image](/assets/2025-09-09/060.png)

+However, you can still use the traditional way of deploying projects from Peakboard Designer to the Box or BYOD instance.

 ## Conclusion